TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A02s.md

 Variants : arm32_binder64-ab-vanilla/gogapps , arm32_binder64-ab-vndklite-vanilla/gogapps

 **More GSI ROMs are being tested to see if they work!
 So use these ones for the time being!**

+## List of known-working GSIs (On Custom Vendor) :

+Almost any arm64 and secure GSIs can work on it!
+But, you can't run a64/arm32_binder64 GSIs on it.